octokit/octokit-next.js/README.md

 We use this repository to implement new features without the legacy of the current `Octokit` implementation.

+This project is built as a monorepo using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces/) and is publishing native ES Modules.
+To set it up and run the tests
+Node 16 and npm 7 are required.

 Currently working on:

 - [ ] [octokit/octokit.js#2127](https://github.com/octokit/octokit.js/issues/2127) - Separate types from code and make types composable/extendable